 A business continuity plan provides your company with the roadmap to navigate a major business disruption, including a natural disaster or large-scale emergency.
-However, having a plan in place is only the first step; the plan also needs to be continuously monitored and tested for gaps or obstacles is also essential.
+However, having a plan in place is only the first step; business continuity plan testing for gaps or obstacles is also essential.
 This blog will outline key considerations on how to test a business continuity plan.

-According to the Department of Homeland Security, there are four groups that should be involved in testing the business continuity plan:
+According to the Department of Homeland Security, there are four groups that should be involved in testing business continuity plans:

 - All employees of your business